-The letter appears to be the last and final reminder coming from the doctor’s office (not from a collection agency).
+The letter appears to be the last and final reminder from the doctor’s office (not a collection agency).
 This letter gives a two weeks ultimatum to the debtor to pay off the debt; otherwise their account will be handed over to a collection agency.

 Every 10 days, your collection agency sends out 2nd, 3rd and 4th DEMAND letters with increasing intensity and consequences of not paying.
 Most patients will pay, however, if the debt has still not paid off, this account is transferred to a human debt collector who then makes telephonic collection calls.

 Benefits of Hybrid Collection

 It makes the transfer process to a collection agency very systematic and disciplined.

 - HYBRID service removes the ambiguity when the account should be transferred for debt collection.
 It becomes a part of your internal collection process and integrates when the account is 75 days past due.